Does your student-led club need funding for a program or event? How about resources to send representatives to competitions?

 - Then, setup your campaign

 Additional corporate donation requests: Identify sources and start the conversation

-If the company/foundation you have identified is not already donating to your student organization, start here and continue with the next section.
+If you are interested in reaching out to additional companies/foundations that are not already donating to your student organization, start here and continue with the next section:

 - Create a list of companies and foundations that you think would be interested in your program.